kickingkungfu/project1/README.md

     except ValueError:
       return render_template("error.html", message="Your request is not available.
 Please double check.") db.execute("SELECT * FROM books
-      WHERE isbn OR title OR author = %search%", {"search": search}).fetchall() = searches[]: # create a list of the searches to be fed into the template where a div is created for each of the results return render_template("results.html", search=searches)
+      WHERE isbn OR title OR author = %search%", {"search": search}").fetchall() = searches[]: # create a list of the searches to be fed into the template where a div is created for each of the results return render_template("results.html", search=searches)
       db.commit()